fission/fission.io/content/en/blog/observability-with-opentelemetry-datadog-in-fission/index.md

 ...
 ```

-> Note: The complete yaml configuration that you need to apply for `OpenTelemetry` to work correctly can be found in the `optel-config.yaml` file [here](https://github.com/fission/examples/blob/master/python/opentelemetry-datadog/optel-config.yaml).
+> Note: The complete yaml configuration that you need to apply for `OpenTelemetry` to work correctly can be found in the [optel-config.yaml](https://github.com/fission/examples/blob/master/python/opentelemetry-datadog/optel-config.yaml) file.
 > Use the command `kubectl apply -f optel-config.yaml` to apply the configuration.

 ### Datadog

 Since we are going to use **Datadog** for this example, we need to have a Datadog account.
 They offer multiple pricing plans, however the free tier is good enough for this example.
-You can register for a trial account [here](https://www.datadoghq.com/).
+You can register for a trial account by visiting [DatadogHQ](https://www.datadoghq.com/).

 Once you have the account, you need to generate an `API KEY` to autheticate our app to share trace data with Datadog.
 To get this, navigate to `Personal Settings -> Security -> Application Keys`.